AggregativeBootstrap#

 n_test_bootstrapsint, default=1

-random_stateint or None, optional
+random_stateint or None, default=None

 Random seed for reproducibility.